LincolnTechOpenSource/lincoln-gps/README.md

 * Give turn-by-turn directions (a la google maps)
 * "Track" employees' location (via cellphone, key-fob, or desk-phone)
 * Integrate employees' calendar to find location
+* Integrate availability of conference rooms and employees (via phone system)
 * Connect authentication to custom system through token
 * Dynamic SVG map and graph creation
 * Directions with detours/via points (e.g., from A to B to C)